 A three hour ascent from the car had us to the nearly wind-less summit.
 The vantage point from the top of “Drift” lends excellent views of the other high peaks of the Tenmile Range.

-The skiing off the top was a tad on the variable side, but manageable.
-After some tentative turns off the top we were able to open it up more as the snow became softer lower down.
+The skiing directly off the summit was a tad on the variable side, but manageable.
+After a tentative first few turns we were able to open it up more as the snow became softer lower down.

 Here’s a little video clip I shot while skiing the middle part of the face.
 This section held the best snow of the day…